itsmillertim3/perform2021/progressivedelivery/content/00_labenvironment/01_selfsetup/index.md

 3. A host that is connected to the internet and connected to the k8s cluster

 **To setup**
-To install the lab environment on your k8s:
+To install the lab environment on your k8s follow the instructions in the GitHub repos readme.md:

+In a nutshell:
 1. Clone the github repository on your host
 2. Execute all scripts under the setup folder!
+3. Run the additional "finalization" steps!

 After that you are good to go to continue with the lab